 In a world without PDX, document controllers dread the task of preparing a build package for delivery.
-They waste entire days gathering data to include in a package—from the detailed BOM itself to other files, prints, specs, travelers and routers.
+They waste entire days gathering data to include in a package—from the detailed BOM itself to other files, prints, specs, travelers, and routers.
 Because the information can be complicated, and in various formats, most packages must include a guide explaining what has been sent.

 After the BOM has been moved to a sharable format, it’s time to locate the relevant file attachments and dump them into a central location.
 Someone will then need to sort through the pile of tens—maybe hundreds—of files in order to organize them in a way the supplier will understand.
-This gets more difficult when the supplier wants the files broken down by BOM indentation or sorted by part category or family, especially when each supplier or CM has their own format preferences.
+This gets more difficult when the supplier wants the files broken down by BOM indentation or sorted by part category or family, especially when each supplier or CM has its own format preferences.

 In a world without PDX, OEMs spend a great deal of time in front of their printer, fax machine or email—where it takes just as long to set up the build package as it does to revise it and rework any corrections.
 And even after the package is complete, the fear that there is a mistake, just waiting to throw everything off, can linger for days.

-But this doesn’t have to be reality.
+But this doesn’t have to be the reality.

 How PDX can save the day